Kliniken & Institute … Institute Institut für… Forschung Regulierung der…

 Jannis Bücking, medical student

-As a medical student at the University of Heidelberg, Jannis is completing his medical dissertation by studying the neurodevelopmental disorders Prader-Willi syndrome and Schaaf-Yang syndrome.
-In doing so, he applies the CRISPR/Ca9 technique to knock out genes relevant to the development of the diseases and differentiates iPSCs into neurons.
+As a medical student at the University of Heidelberg, Jannis is completing his medical dissertation by studying the neurodevelopmental disorders Prader-Willi and Schaaf-Yang Syndrome.
+In doing so, he applies the CRISPR/Ca9 technique to knock out genes relevant to the development of the diseases and differentiates hiPSCs into neurons.
 His transcriptomic, proteomic, and cell biological data will provide a deeper understanding of the role of gene MAGEL2 in the pathogenesis.

 Email: Jannis.Buecking@stud.uni-heidelberg.de